marckysharky/marckysharky.github.io/_posts/2016-10-17-script-on-shutdown-with-initd-and-chkconfig.md

 ---
 layout: post
-title: Execuate a script on shutdown with init.d and chkconfig
+title: Execute a script on shutdown with init.d and chkconfig
 ---

 Referencing a number of sources, I recently implemented a simple trigger of a script on system shutdown using `init.d`.